Coding and Statistical Consultants

 DATE: Wednesday, February 7, 2024

-PRESENTER: Dr. Jeremy Blackburn, Department of Computer Science
+PRESENTER: Dr. Jeremy Blackburn, School of Computing

 CONTENT WARNING: The text analysis discussed is about hate speech and toxic communities online, and that hate speech does appear in the analysis.